 The OSU Extension Home Horticulture working group (comprised of faculty & staff involved with the Master Gardener program) met in November 2016 in Corvallis.
-One of the items discussed was how citizen science projects relate to the Master Gardener program requirements.
+One of the items discussed was how community science projects relate to the Master Gardener program requirements.
 The group agreed to the following:

 - Align with the Master Gardener educational mission of discovering and disseminating research-based gardening information,

 - Advance one of both of the flagship programs of the OSU Extension Master Gardener program: sustainable gardening and/or home and community food production,

 - Involve participation on one or more levels of the community science typology.
 These levels are (from least to most involvement): crowdsourcing, distributed intelligence, participatory science, collaborative science.